 I do not know the age structure of these 1225, but if the average is around 84 or above, or with comorbidities, then they do not even contribute to the excess mortality.

-back to 2024: at least 12,000 people died from Covid that year – how do we achieve this?
+back to 2024: at least 12,000 people died from Covid that year - how do we achieve that?
 It is even more than in 2020 when vaccinations had not even been done yet!4By the way, more than some years afterwards, in which vaccines did protect us - at least maybe not you directly and neither did Herman and me, but all those others did it for the other and that must have been us.
 I guess.
 That did work well.

 I tried to calculate it, but in vain, people quickly jump back onto the other leg.
 It was explained to me that I did not want to understand that Covid deaths can indeed occur with an incomplete vaccination rate and a vaccine that is not 100% effective!
 It failed my logic.
 Whereupon there was some arguing about the height of the IFR or something else.